tshridhar/betterwebreg/README.md

 # BetterWebReg
 An application created with the intent being a more user friendly version of UCI's WebReg site for personal use.
-Developed in Python with Selenium to automate tedious menu navigation.
-Currently being built incrementally, with UI dev planned using Kivy.
+Currently planning development using Electron with Python automation (Selenium).
 ### Background
 The UCI registration system is known for being usable, but rather annoying and inconvenient.
 A brief look at the current site: